UCI-Rocket-Project/rocket2-webservice-gui/README.md

 Open up Docker desktop and make sure you are still signed in

+## Startup

+Open up Docker Desktop and make sure you are still signed in

 Open up this git repo in a command line and run

 ```shell
 $ make build
 ```

-## Startup

-NOTE: If you are starting up the containers for the first time, POSTGRES might fail because it takes time to initialize.
-Just make run again

-Open up Docker Desktop and make sure you are still signed in

 Spin up the docker containers: